 Income Statement Comparison

-The following table provides a comparison of key income metrics for Snowflake Inc. and Domo, Inc. for the fiscal year 2025, highlighting their financial performance.
+The following table provides a comparison of the latest income statements for Snowflake Inc. and Domo, Inc., allowing us to analyze their financial performance in the most recent fiscal year.

 | Metric | Snowflake Inc. | Domo, Inc. |